TheJake289781/python-calculator/README.md

 # python-calculator
 calculator code in python

-this is just a calculator source(both of them), like JUST A calculator what i mean by that: it closes right after you enter the numbers and sign, it doesnt have anything but the calculator script so its cynda useless.
+this is just a calculator source(both of them), like there JUST calculators what i mean by that: it closes right after you enter the numbers and sign, it doesnt have anything but the calculator script so its kinda useless. kinda

 i just put it here for the people that dont want to look up how to make one so yeh dont hate on it bc yeh i dont want it bc hate uhh... is annoying so yeh